Indie Authors Helping Indie Authors

 An entire community of indie and self-published authors that, in most cases, are more than happy to help.

-If I have one piece of advice for other indie authors just starting out, it would be ‘don’t be afraid to ask someone.’
+If I have one piece of advice for other indie authors just starting, it would be ‘don’t be afraid to ask someone.’
 Join groups, join forums, check out what other authors are doing, and look at what’s working for someone else and what isn’t.

-Another essential thing to remember is that just because we’re indie or self-published authors, it doesn’t mean that we can’t make investments in our books.
+Another essential thing to remember is that being indie or self-published authors doesn’t mean we can’t invest in our books.
 There are some seriously great indie books out there that would be fantastic if the authors had just invested a small amount of money into them.

 While it’s great to try and ‘go it alone’ and get everything done for free, sometimes a small investment in professional formatting, cover design, or editing could make or break your book.
 There’s no rule anywhere that says self-published authors can’t invest in their work.

 Don’t rush.
 Save your money if you have to until you have the budget to put the best version of your book out there.
-Make your book unforgettable instead of just okay.
+Make your book unforgettable, not just okay.

 • Pay a professional editor to edit your book if you need editing or proofreading.

-• Pay someone to design your cover if you can’t get it to look amazing.
+• Consider hiring someone to design your cover if you’re struggling to make it look amazing.

-• Pay someone to format your book professionally so it’s easy to read and looks fantastic.
+• Pay someone to professionally format your book, making it easy to read and look fantastic.

 You don’t have to spend a fortune, but if you spend just a little bit in areas you’re not strong in and market your book well, you should quickly get your investment back!